-Students may obtain a Bachelor of Science degree with a major in Computer Science (CS) Computer Information Systems (CIS), Computational Science (COS), or Information Technology (IT).
+Students may obtain a Bachelor of Science degree with a major in computer science, computer information systems, computational science, or management information systems.
 These majors focus on the scientific and business views of computing.
 Students in these majors develop the skills essential to become quality programmers.
 In addition, the upper-division requirements available to each of the majors provide the necessary specialized knowledge and skills.